 After what felt like forever, the phone rang.
 I jumped to answer.
 It was him.
 “I’m ok,” he said, “I don’t want you to worry, but… I got blown up.”

-Probably not the most reassuring words he could have chosen.
+Those were probably not the most reassuring words he could have chosen.
 “WHAT DO YOU MEAN?”
 I shouted in tears.
 He explained that an IED (Improvised Explosive Device) had been planted in a pile of rubble on a rooftop.
-He happened to be standing on the pile when the IED exploded, and a large piece of shrapnel went through his foot.
-He now had a hole in his foot.
+He happened to be standing on the pile when the IED exploded, and a large piece of shrapnel went straight through his foot.
+He now had a hole all the way through his foot.

 As I hung up the phone, I felt mostly relieved.
 He was alive.
 We would survive this.
 The news could have been worse, much worse.
 Yes, he was on crutches and would end up with a permanent scar, but he was coming home alive.
 In one piece.
 Others were not so lucky.